surajp/lightning-js-button/README.md

 # Pure JS Buttons in Lightning

 JS buttons are back in Lightning!
-(For now, at least) And they are even more powerful than JS buttons in classic, in some respects.
-SOQL and DML statements supported!
+(For now, at least) And they are even more powerful than JS buttons in classic.
+Run SOQL and DML statements seamlessly.
+Make callouts to APIs, including Salesforce APIs using named credentials directly from JavaScript!
+This would allow you to build buttons that do amazing things, just using JavaScript.
+Check out the `scripts` folder for examples.
+Feel free to raise a PR to contribute your own scripts.

 ### The Setup